March 31, 2022 – Maryland Senate approved Johns Hopkins Police Accountability Board Nominees

 December 21, 2021 – Five nominated to join Johns Hopkins University Police Accountability Board

-Five Johns Hopkins University affiliates have been nominated to fill vacancies on the Johns Hopkins Police Accountability Board, which will help directly shape the development and operation of the future Johns Hopkins Police Department as a model of transparent, accountable, community-oriented policing.
+Five Johns Hopkins University affiliates were nominated to fill vacancies on the Johns Hopkins Police Accountability Board, which will help directly shape the development and operation of the future Johns Hopkins Police Department as a model of transparent, accountable, community-oriented policing.

-The nominees will be sent to the Maryland State Senate for confirmation during the 2022 legislative session of the General Assembly, which begins Jan.
+The nominees were sent to the Maryland State Senate for confirmation during the 2022 legislative session of the General Assembly, which began Jan.
 12.

 December 13, 2021 – Johns Hopkins Police Accountability Board Open Meeting

-The Johns Hopkins Police Accountability Board will hold an open meeting on Monday, December 13th from 6:00 p.m. to 7:00 p.m.
-The meeting will be hosted on Zoom.
-Please register here.
-You can also find the meeting agenda here.
+The Johns Hopkins Police Accountability Board held an open meeting on Monday, December 13th from 6:00 p.m. to 7:00 p.m.
+The meeting was hosted on Zoom.

 While the temporary halt in the JHPD remains in place, the new president for public safety, Dr. Branville Bard, recently announced plans to reconvene the Johns Hopkins University Police Accountability Board as part of his effort to listen and learn from members of the community – on and off campus – to seek their feedback and guidance on public safety issues and initiatives, including a range of non-policing initiatives.